Get Help From Experienced Austin Divorce Attorneys Who Know SAPCR

 While most everyone knows what a divorce is, the term “SAPCR” (suit affecting the parent-child relationship) is generally unrecognizable outside of the family law community in Texas.
-A SAPCR refers to a lawsuit in the best interests of a child.
+An SAPCR refers to a lawsuit focused on the best interests of a child.

-At Izzo & Associates, PLLC, we have observed that most judges in the state of Texas prefer that parties settle their cases as peacefully as possible, especially when children are involved.
-While this is not always achievable due to the nature of an adversarial dispute, our firm is specifically geared toward using our knowledge and experience of family law to attempt a negotiated settlement, saving time and money and avoiding emotional distress for both the adults and young ones involved.
+At Izzo & Associates, PLLC, our team knows that most judges in the state of Texas prefer that parties settle their cases as peacefully as possible, especially when children are involved.
+While this is not always achievable due to the nature of an adversarial dispute, our divorce attorneys in Austin and Round Rock use their knowledge and experience of family law to attempt negotiated settlements, saving time and money and avoiding emotional distress for both the adults and young ones involved.

-In most people’s minds, the first step in a divorce or SAPCR action is to file a petition with the court immediately.
-By speaking with our clients upfront, we can explain both the ins and outs of their specific legal process since no two cases are alike.
-Sometimes it is best to advise our client to take certain steps before filing a petition to enhance their position before we file.
+In most people’s minds, the first step in a divorce or an SAPCR action is to file a petition with the court immediately.
+By speaking with our clients upfront, our divorce lawyers in Austin and Round Rock can explain the ins and outs of their specific legal process since no two cases are alike.
+Sometimes, it is best to advise a client to take certain steps to enhance their position before our attorneys file a petition.

-In other situations, we advise filing immediately to place our client in the first position before the court or in child endangerment situations to allow us also to file a request for Temporary Restraining Order to inhibit an opponent from harming a child.
+In other situations, our lawyers advise filing immediately to place a client in the first position before the court or in child endangerment situations.
+This allows our team to also file a request for a temporary restraining order to inhibit an opponent from harming a child.

 Texas is what is called a “no-fault” divorce state.
 Traditionally, numerous other states have required a minimum of one year of separation time for a divorce to be granted or for fault to be established (such as physical or mental abuse or adultery).
-State law only needs at least one party to believe the marriage has ended for a divorce to proceed.
+State law only needs one party to believe that the marriage has ended in order for a divorce to proceed.

-Any form of inappropriate behavior harming others may be incorporated into any case, child-related or not.
-We will discuss pleading “Fault” further in our property and debt section on this website.
-However, if the custodian of a child has committed an act that is not in the child’s best interests in either a divorce or a SAPCR action, this will be taken seriously by the court, and steps will be taken to protect the child.
+Any form of inappropriate behavior harming others may be incorporated into any case, regardless of whether it’s child related.
+Our Austin divorce lawyers will discuss pleading fault further in our property and debt section on this website.
+However, if the custodian of a child has committed an act that is not in the child’s best interests in either a divorce or an SAPCR action, then that will be taken seriously by the court, and steps will be taken to protect the child.

-A necessary legal tool that we can utilize to glean evidence needed to advance or complete our client’s cases involves conducting various forms of discovery.
-Our team is adept at developing and sending out discovery requests, including:
+A necessary legal tool that our attorneys can use to glean the evidence needed to advance or complete our clients’ cases involves conducting various forms of discovery.
+Our Austin divorce lawyers are adept at developing and sending out discovery requests, including:

 - Requests for the production of documents